madhavcodez/SoundScore/README.md

 npm install
 ```

+3. Set up environment variables:
+- Copy `.env.example` to `.env` in both frontend and backend directories
+- Fill in your Spotify API credentials and other configuration

-3. Start the development servers:
+4. Start the development servers:
 ```bash
 # Backend
 cd backend